-Peugeot 308 2025 review – does the French hatchback finally outperform the VW Golf?
+Peugeot 308 2025 review – finally a match for the Volkswagen Golf?

 Stylish, content heavy and good enough to drive, the 308 delivers on its remit, but it’s a thrill-free zone

-One look at the new 308 in traffic and its first impressions are good, as atop a relatively mundane set of proportions is a highly detailed, ornate and yes, quite premium-looking hatchback – whatever that means.
+One look at the current 308 and first impressions are good, as atop a relatively mundane set of proportions is a highly detailed, ornate and yes, quite premium-looking hatchback – whatever that means.
 Designed under the supervision of former Peugeot designer Gilles Vidal, the 308’s detailing is an exercise in more is more, with fine brightwork, daytime running lighting structures and some very complex-looking lamp internals that make a Golf look like it’s undergone a German austerity programme.
 The effect is certainly arresting, and even if you can’t get over the new branding, there’s no doubt Peugeot is working hard on making the new 308 as desirable as a medium-sized family hatchback gets.

 More reviews